maedeh2023/maedeh2023/README.md

 ## 🌱 About Me
 ✨ Passionate about building clean, responsive and pretty web interfaces
-🌿 Currently improving my React & Next.js skills
+🌿 Currently improving my React skill
 🍏 Focused on writing better structured and readable code
 💡 Always learning and growing step by step